-(iii) A week of instructional time in a direct assessment program is any seven-day period in which at least one day of educational activity occurs.
-Educational activity in a direct assessment program includes regularly scheduled learning sessions, faculty-guided independent study, consultations with a faculty mentor, development of an academic action plan addressed to the competencies identified by the institution, or, in combination with any of the foregoing, assessments.
-It does not include credit for life experience.
-For purposes of direct assessment programs, independent study occurs when a student follows a course of study with predefined objectives but works with a faculty member to decide how the student is going to meet those objectives.
-The student and faculty member agree on what the student will do (e.g., required readings, research, and work products), how the student's work will be evaluated, and on what the relative timeframe for completion of the work will be.
-The student must interact with the faculty member on a regular and substantive basis to assure progress within the course or program.

-(iv) A full-time student in a direct assessment program is an enrolled student who is carrying a full-time academic workload as determined by the institution under a standard applicable to all students enrolled in the program.
-However, for an undergraduate student, the institution's minimum standard must equal or exceed the minimum full-time requirements specified in the definition of full-time student in §668.2 based on the credit or clock hour equivalency established by the institution for the direct assessment program.

-(b) An institution that offers a direct assessment program must apply to the Secretary to have that program determined to be an eligible program for title IV, HEA program purposes.
-The institution's application must provide information satisfactory to the Secretary that includes—
+(b) An institution that wishes to offer a direct assessment program must apply to the Secretary to have its direct assessment program or programs determined to be eligible programs for title IV, HEA program purposes.
+Following the Secretary’s initial approval of a direct assessment program, additional direct assessment programs at an equivalent or lower academic level may be determined to be eligible without further approvals from the Secretary except as required by §600.10(c)(1)(iii), §600.20(c)(1), or §600.21(a), as applicable, if such programs are consistent with the institution’s accreditation or its State approval agency.
+The institution's direct assessment application must provide information satisfactory to the Secretary that includes—

 (1) A description of the educational program, including the educational credential offered (degree level or certificate) and the field of study;

-(2) A description of how the assessment of student learning is done;

-(3) A description of how the direct assessment program is structured, including information about how and when the institution determines on an individual basis what each student enrolled in the program needs to learn;
+(2) A description of how the direct assessment program is structured, including information about how and when the institution determines on an individual basis what each student enrolled in the program needs to learn and how the institution excludes from consideration of a student’s eligibility for title IV, HEA program funds any credits or competencies earned on the basis of prior learning;

-(4) A description of how the institution assists students in gaining the knowledge needed to pass the assessments;
+(3) A description of how learning is assessed and how the institution assists students in gaining the knowledge needed to pass the assessments;

-(5) The number of semester or quarter credit hours, or clock hours, that are equivalent to the amount of student learning being directly assessed for the certificate or degree, as required by paragraph (b)(3) of this section;
+(4) The number of semester, trimester, or quarter credit hours, or clock hours, that are equivalent to the amount of student learning being directly assessed for the certificate or degree;

-(6) The methodology the institution uses to determine the number of credit or clock hours to which the program is equivalent;

-(7) The methodology the institution uses to determine the number of credit or clock hours to which the portion of a program an individual student will need to complete is equivalent;
+(5) The methodology the institution uses to determine the number of credit or clock hours to which the program or programs are equivalent; and

-(8) Documentation from the institution's accrediting agency indicating that the agency has evaluated the institution's offering of direct assessment program(s) and has included the program(s) in the institution's grant of accreditation;
+(6) Documentation from the institution's accrediting agency or State approval agency indicating that the agency has evaluated the institution's offering of direct assessment program(s) and has included the program(s) in the institution's grant of accreditation and approval documentation from the accrediting agency or State approval agency indicating agreement with the institution's methodology for determining the direct assessment program's equivalence in terms of credit or clock hours.